Learning Counterfactual Distributions via Kernel Nearest Neighbors: Generalization of prior work

 Next we recover the algorithm of \cite{li2019nearest}.
 Notice that $\int \kernel(\cdot, x) d \dirac_{X_1(i, s)}(x) = \kernel(\cdot,X_1(i, s))$.
 Then under the linear kernel $\kernel(x, x') = xx'$, we have

 So we may conclude that

-So the dissimilarity measure \cref{eq:snn-distance} is recovered using $\rho^{\textsc{V}}_{i, j}$ with linear kernels, implying that the neighborhood would be identical for the modified $\kerNN$ and that of \cite{li2019nearest}.
-Further, by plugging $n = 1$ for the barycenter formula in \cref{def : mmd barycenter}, we simply recover the sample averaging of observations within the neighborhood, which again matches the final output of \cite{li2019nearest}.
+So the dissimilarity measure \cref{eq:snn-distance} used in scalar nearest neighbor is recovered using $\rho^{\textsc{V}}_{i, j}$ with linear kernels, implying that the neighborhood would be identical for the modified $\kerNN$ and that of \cite{li2019nearest}.
+Further, by plugging $n = 1$ for the barycenter formula in \cref{eq:mmd-barycenter}, we simply recover the sample averaging of observations within the neighborhood, which again matches the final output of \cite{li2019nearest}.